andreaszetter/-gws-project-1/IDEAS.md

 ---

 *Remember: No idea is too wild or too simple.
-Everything helps us explore what we want to create!*
+Everything helps us, and the fact that you saw fit to help us means a lot! <3*